susy2015/ZInvisible/README.md

 ```
 git clone git@github.com:susy2015/ZInvisible.git
 git clone git@github.com:susy2015/SusyAnaTools.git
+git clone git@github.com:susy2015/TopTagger.git
 git clone -b TestMiniAOD git@github.com:susy2015/recipeAUX.git

 ```

-For the Zinvible estimation, we are currently using the master branch of the SusyAnaTools repository, and the master branch of the ZInvisible repository.
+For the Zinvible estimation, we are currently using the calebGJets branch of the ZInvisible repository.
+We are using the master branch of the SusyAnaTools repository (though the recent change of double to float is not supported yet).
+We are using the master branch of the TopTagger repository.

 Now compile the relevant pieces
 ```